 The permittee must develop and implement an operation and maintenance program that includes a training component with the ultimate goal of preventing or reducing pollutant runoff from municipal operations.
 Using training materials available from the USEPA and other organizations as guidance, the permittee must, as a part of this program, include employee training to prevent and reduce stormwater pollution from activities such as park and open space maintenance, fleet and building maintenance, new construction and land disturbances, and stormwater system maintenance.
 The program shall, at a minimum, contain all the following requirements:

-For existing permittees, the program shall, at a minimum, contain implement the requirements shown in Table 4.2.6(a) below and include descriptions of how they are implemented in the SWMP:
+For existing permittees, the program shall, at a minimum, contain the requirements shown in Table 4.2.6(a) below: